LaravelDaily/course-react-parking/docs/Lesson 7 - Validation and register form.md

 export default Register
 ```

-Here we imported `ValidationError` component.
+Here we imported the `ValidationError` component.

 ```jsx
 import ValidationError from '@/components/ValidationError'